 While you can see the Amalfi Coast itself in one day, there is so much more to this beautiful area than just the famous towns of Amalfi, Ravello, or Positano.
 Depending on your interests, I recommend at least 3 days in the area, but if you really want to see all the best places near the Amalfi Coast, it’s best to spend at least 5 days on the Amalfi Coast.

-Naples, Capri, and the Amalfi Coast – 5 Day Itinerary
+Naples, Capri, and the Amalfi Coast Itinerary for 5 Days

 Before we continue with the recommended Amalfi Coast itinerary, you should know that all the main sights along the Amalfi Coast can be easily visited from one central location.
 I recommend staying in Sorrento – you can find more details and suggestions at the bottom of the post.

 Below is my recommended 5 day itinerary for the Amalfi Coast.
 It doesn’t really matter which places you visit on which day, or how many days you have for the Amalfi Coast, just use it as an indication on what you can see on any given day.
-I suggest to use these recommendations to create your own perfect Amalfi Coast itinerary, for any duration from 1 to 5 days.
+I suggest using these recommendations to create your own perfect Amalfi Coast itinerary, for any duration from 1 to 5 days.
+Find out!

 Day 1 – The Amalfi Coast: Positano, Ravello, and Amalfi town